Dimedime-d/kptranslation/README.md

 * You can re-watch Adventure Mode cutscenes in Practice Mode.
 * The functionality for deleting all save data / reinitializing corrupted save data has been restored.
 In the original ROM, if you held A, B, L, R, Start, and Select before the Nintendo logo appears, the game would crash.
 Same thing happens when the SRAM checksum fails.
 This is due to the game trying to create a buffer in a space that hasn't been initialized yet.
 This may matter for flashcart testing...

-## Debug Features

-You change the value of `DEBUG_VAR` in `build.bat` to a nonzero number to enable one debugging feature.
-Currently, you can re-watch the "rank up" cutscenes and re-view the location splash screens by holding L after any "level complete" screen.

 ## Screenshots

 ![Newtitle](https://user-images.githubusercontent.com/73413313/249013413-b3a88ca7-2922-49fc-bc88-9af111db4c3e.png)